aogallo/allan-blog/src/content/blog/nvim-configuration.md

 ### Installation

-To install Neovim [here](https://github.com/neovim/neovim/wiki/Installing-Neovim) you will find the ways to install Neovim according to you system.
+To install Neovim [here](https://github.com/neovim/neovim/wiki/Installing-Neovim) you will find the ways to install Neovim according to your system.

 I will use `homebrew` to install Neovim.